-Through the revised performance criteria, we are focussed on being able to demonstrate the safety action taken in response to our investigations, ensuring that our findings are defendable and timely, and that our resources are being used efficiently.
+The ATSB continues to work towards achieving its new performance measures established in the 2020-21 Corporate Plan.
+Through revised performance criteria, we are focused on improving our timeliness, demonstrating safety action taken in response to our investigations, ensuring our findings are defendable, and using our resources efficiently and effectively.